Highest Price Paid For A Diamond

 Canadian company Lucara Diamond Corp. has just announced that an entirely exceptional diamond they found last year in Botswana has sold for €55.3 million.
 That is an astounding €68, 092 per carat.

-The sale is the highest price ever achieved for a rough diamond, breaking all records.
+The sale is the highest price paid for a diamond or at least for a rough diamond, breaking all records.
 The diamond is Type IIa, one of the rarest types of diamond, with little or no impurities and no colour.
 The magnificent stone, which originated from Lucara’s Karowe Mine in Botswana, is 813 carats in total.

 The diamond has been named “The Constellation” and is the world’s second-largest gem quality diamond ever recovered, and the largest ever retrieved in Botswana.
 The stone is about the size of a tennis ball, although this isn’t a stone you’d want to play around with!